Understanding the `comm` Command in Linux

 grape

-Here, the first column contains lines unique to list1.txt
+Here, the first column contains lines unique to list1.txt, the second column

 Example 2: Suppressing Columns